User-Specific Knowledge Graphs to Support Queries and Predictions

 A User-Specific Knowledge Graph System

-This patent describes a search system that includes a user-specific knowledge graph system as part of that search system, either directly connected to or connected to search system over a network.
+This patent describes a search system that includes a user-specific knowledge graph system as part of that searching system, either directly connected to or connected to the search system over a network.

 The search system may interact with the user-specific knowledge graph system to create a user-specific knowledge graph.